fuhengwu2021/distributedai/chapter6-distributed-inference-fundamentals-and-vllm/main.md

 | Concat heads | $B \times 1 \times (H \cdot D_v)$ | |
 | Final output | $B \times 1 \times D$ | Single generated token |

-## vLLM's Core Innovation: PagedAttention
+## PagedAttention: Solving KV Cache Fragmentation

 While KV cache dramatically improves computational efficiency, it introduces a critical challenge in production serving systems: **memory fragmentation**.
 When serving multiple concurrent requests, each with different sequence lengths that grow dynamically, traditional memory allocation strategies lead to significant waste and limit throughput.

 vLLM's breakthrough innovation is **PagedAttention**, a memory management algorithm inspired by virtual memory paging in operating systems.
-This technique fundamentally solves the **KV cache fragmentation problem** that plagues traditional LLM serving systems.
+PagedAttention is primarily designed to solve KV cache fragmentation in large-scale LLM serving by allocating the cache in fixed-size blocks.
+A crucial consequence of this block-based design is that attention computation no longer iterates over padded sequence ranges.
+Instead, it traverses only the blocks that actually exist for each request, thereby eliminating padding-related attention FLOPs.

 ### The KV Cache Fragmentation Problem

 In production environments, serving systems must handle multiple concurrent requests simultaneously.
-Each request maintains its own KV cache, which:

-- **Grows dynamically** as tokens are generated
-- **Varies in size**—different prompts and generation lengths result in different cache sizes
+Each request maintains its own KV cache that grows dynamically as tokens are generated during autoregressive decoding.
+Different prompts and generation lengths result in different cache sizes, creating a fundamental allocation challenge.
-- **Creates fragmentation**—traditional systems allocate contiguous memory blocks per request, leading to wasted space when sequences finish or have different lengths

-**Traditional Approach Problems**:
+Traditional systems allocate contiguous memory blocks per request.
+When sequences finish or have different lengths, this approach leads to wasted space that cannot be efficiently reused.
+Consider a scenario where Request 1 finishes after 8 tokens, Request 2 is active with 4 tokens, and Request 3 is active with 10 tokens.
+The memory allocated for Request 1 sits unused but cannot be easily reclaimed for the other requests, leading to fragmentation.

 ```
 Request 1: [========]  (8 tokens, finished)
 Request 2: [====]      (4 tokens, active)